jodavaho/testlog/README.md

 ## Why?

-You need to debug test failures. `println!` gets captured by the test harness.
-`eprintln!` clutters production logs.
-Adding print statements of any kind pollute the logs of the _consumers_ of your library.
-What you want is something _in your library_ that only prints for _your tests_, and ideally is only shown during testing _on failure_.
+You need to debug test failures.
+It's tempting to add print statements to the library you're testing.
+But, adding print statements of any kind pollute the logs of the _consumers_ of your library.
+What you want is something _in your library_ that only prints for _your tests_, and ideally is only shown _on failure_.

 This does exactly what you want: **debug output that only appears during testing of _your_ crate**, and since output from a test is captured on success,